mohammadGh/strapi-js/README.md

   prefix: '/api',
   version: 'v4',
   logType: 'auto',
-  retry: 0, // Number of retries for requests that have encountered an error }
+  retry: 0, // Number of auto retries for requests that have encountered an error }

 // Usage: 2) obtain sdk instance